-Perhaps the most pertinent reason for considering women's roles insofar as the SDGS are concerned is the fact that women are slowly and steadily becoming a part of the solution in the energy access gap, which the conventional business as usual approaches are unable to solve (SEforAll, 2017c).
-In recent years, going beyond their traditional role as "users" and "beneficiaries," women are playing a role in expanding energy access, thereby becoming part of the solution to expand energy access for all (Dutta et al., 2017).
-There is also growing evidence that greater gender diversity particularly on boards and in other leadership positions, including in the energy sector-benefits business in meaningful financial and non-financial terms, such as through improved profitability and innovation capacity (Ernst and Young, 2016; World Bank ESMAP, 2018).
+Perhaps the most pertinent reason for considering women's role insofar as the SDGS are concerned is the fact that women are slowly, and steadily becoming a part of the solution in the energy access gap, which the conventional business as usual approaches are unable to solve (SEforAll 2017c).
+In recent years, going beyond their traditional role as "users" and "beneficiaries," women are playing a role in expanding energy access-thereby becoming part of the solution to expand energy access for all (Dutta et al 2017).
+There is also growing evidence that greater gender diversity-particularly in board and other leadership positions-including that in energy sector- benefits business in meaningful financial and non-financial terms, such as through improved profitability and innovation capacity (EY 2016, World Bank ESMAP 2018).
 This section discusses the progress that has been made in addressing these nexus issues as well as the persisting gender gaps.

 In recent years, a number of actors have started working at the intersection of gender, social inclusion, sustainable energy and climate change.
-The legitimacy of gender inclusion and energy access as an interrelated issue area is now well established; studies show positive benefits when these issues are tackled together (UN Women, 2016).
-A global movement is under way to create a more inclusive approach to energy access, with women and marginalized people taking centre stage-no longer as victims, but as agents and accelerators of change (SEforAll, 2017a).
-This is strengthened by several recent international agreements, which provide a framework for gender and energy work, including: the Istanbul Programme of Action for 2011-2020 which charts out a path for Least Developed Countries (LDCs), highlighting energy access as a priority area for action, along with gender equality and the empowerment of women; the Sustainable Energy for All (SEforALL) initiative, launched by the United Nations Secretariat in 2012; and the 2016 Paris Agreement on climate change, which formally recognizes the intersection of climate change and gender equality, empowerment of women, and realization of their rights, and mandates genderresponsive adaptation actions and capacity-building activities.
-The SEforALL business plan moved from positioning women as victims/beneficiaries to leaders and change agents in the energy transition, and launched the People-Centered Accelerator to form a voluntary partnership of stakeholders interested in advancing gender equality, social inclusion and women's empowerment in the sustainable energy sector.
-Additionally, many organizations focus specifically on women and girls in the gender and energy nexus, such as UN Women, Women for Women International, and the

-Global Fund for Women.
+The legitimacy of gender inclusion and energy access as an interrelated issue area is now well established; studies show positive benefits when these issues are tackled together (UN Women 2016).
+A global movement is underway to create a more inclusive approach to energy access, with women and marginalized people taking center stage-no longer as victims, but as agents and accelerators of change (SEforAll 2017a).
+This is strengthened by several recent international agreements, which provide a framework for gender and energy work, including the Istanbul Programme of Action for 2011-2020 which charts out a path for Least Developed Countries (LDCs), highlighting energy access as a priority area for action, along with gender equality and the empowerment of women; the Sustainable Energy for All (SEforALL) initiative, launched by the United Nations Secretariat in 2012; the 2016 Paris Agreement on climate change which formally recognizes the intersection of climate change and gender equality, empowerment of women, and realization of their rights, and mandates genderresponsive adaptation actions and capacity-building activities.
+The SEforALL business plan moved from positioning women as victim/beneficiary to leader and change agents in the energy transition and has launched the People-Centered Accelerator to form a voluntary partnership of stakeholders interested in advancing gender equality, social inclusion, and women's empowerment in the sustainable energy sector.
+Additionally, many organizations focus specifically on women and girls in the gender and energy nexus, such as UN Women, Women for Women International, and the Global Fund for Women.